springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 @import '@springernature/global-forms/scss/50-components/forms';
 ```

-Then you will need to register the Handlebars partials in the `/view` folder.
+Then you will need to register the handlebars partials in the `/view` folder.

 There are two options for rendering form fields:

-1. Compile each field independently, using its respective template from the `view/fields` folder.
+1. Compile fields independently, using their respective templates from the `view/fields` folder.
-2. Organize your fields into fieldsets using the data structure exemplified in `demo/context.json`.
-In this case, you will have to iterate over a `fieldsets` property something like this:
+2. Organise multiple related fields into fieldsets using the data structure like that shown in `demo/context.json`.
+For example, a group of fields used to let someone enter their address.
+In this case, you’ll have to iterate over a `fieldsets` array something like this:

 ```html
 <form action="some/url">